MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Prompts.md

 ## LONG DESCRIPTION
-The  Windows PowerShell® command prompt indicates that  Windows PowerShell is ready to run a command:
+The  Windows PowerShell?command prompt indicates that  Windows PowerShell is ready to run a command:

 ```